codefresh-io/docs.codefresh.io/_docs/integrations/git-providers.md

 now save the git integration.

 For GitLab on-premises you also need to provide the URL of the GitLab server in your organization.
 If enabled in your account you can setup [Pipeline definition restrictions]({{site.baseurl}}/docs/administration/access-control/#pipeline-definition-restrictions) by expanding the *YAML Options* segment.

+### Using external secrets for the token

+If your GitLab installation is behind your firewall, you can also use any [external secrets that you have defined]({{site.baseurl}}/docs/integrations/secret-storage/) (such as Kubernetes secrets) as values by clicking on the lock icon that appears next to field.

+{% include
+image.html
+lightbox="true"
+file="/images/pipeline/secrets/lock-icon.png"
+url="/images/pipeline/secrets/lock-icon.png"
+alt="Using a connected secret in the Codefresh GUI" caption="Using a connected secret in the Codefresh GUI" max-width="50%"
+%}

+If you have already specified the resource field during secret definition the just enter on the text field the name of the secret directly, i.e. `my-secret-key`.
+If you didn't include a resource name during secret creation then enter the full name in the field like `my-secret-resource@my-secret-key`.

 ## Bitbucket